 Monday 21 March 2011

 The theory of a steady state economy (stationary economy) is not only central to green thinking, something that Senator Bob Brown admitted, it is in fact the green fanatics’ ultimate goal.
 It would also be a totalitarian nightmare.
 I think it best to begin with description of a steady state economy followed by the greens’ main criticisms of economic growth and ending with an explanation of why their green utopia would be a vicious tyranny.
-Read the rest of this entry »
+Continue reading Green economic policies would devastate living standards

 Monday 24 May 2010